 First, find suckers that are producing growth above the soil level.
 Gently dig down to find the lateral root from which the sucker is sprouting.
 Preferably, this root section should contain its own vertical feeder roots.

 Cut the suckering lateral root section from the parent plant, including any vertical feeder roots.
-Plant the root sucker at the same depth it was previously growing in a well-draining, sandy soil mixture and keep it moist and partially shaded for approximately 8 weeks.
+Plant the root sucker at the same depth it was previously growing in a well-draining, sandy soil mixture and keep it moist and partially shaded for approximately eight weeks.

 Starting new breadfruit trees by air layering involves much less digging in the dirt.
 However, this breadfruit propagating method should only be done on young, immature breadfruit trees that are not old enough to produce fruit yet.